ratwolfzero/Chladni_Figures/README.md

 acts as a **resonance factor**, modulating the amplitude of each mode depending on how close the driving frequency $f$ is to its eigenfrequency $f_{mn}$.

-The damping factor γ controls controls how sharply or broadly modes are excited.
+The damping factor γ controls how sharply or broadly modes are excited.
 A small γ produces narrow, isolated resonances, while a larger value blends contributions from neighboring modes.

 ![Chladni](Chladni_2.png)
 ![Chladni](membrane_slow.gif)